snorkel-team/snorkel/README.md

 When first setting your package versions, you likely want to start with the latest versions available on the [conda-forge](https://anaconda.org/conda-forge/) channel, unless you have a reason to do otherwise.
 2. Adding other packages to your environment as required by your use case.
 Consider maintaining alphabetical sorting of packages in `environment.yml` to assist with maintainability.
-In addition, we recommend installing packages via pip, only if they are not available in the conda-forge channel.
+In addition, we recommend installing packages via pip only if they are not available in the conda-forge channel.
 3. Add the `snorkel` package installation to your `environment.yml`, under the `- pip` section.
 Of course, we suggest versioning snorkel, which you can do via a release number or commit hash (to access more bleeding edge functionality)
   ```yml